-Irumbu Thirai Review
+Irumbu Thirai Review: A Skillfully Crafted Thriller That Will Keep You Beady-eyed!

 Rest Of The Cast

-Irumbu Thirai also features other prominent actors in important roles.
-Delhi Ganesh, Robo Sankar, Kaali Venkat are also a part of the cast list
+Irumbu Thirai also features other popular actors in important roles.
+The prominent one among them is Delhi Ganesh, who has got a meaty role in the film and he has come up with a remarkable performance.
+Robo Sankar, Kaali Venkat etc., are also a part of the cast list and they have done a good job.

 Script & Direction